Dominance of Veiled Heart

 A man’s strength is no joke.

 My arms ached, trembling violently under the pressure.
-Just when I thought I was done for, a blur of red entered my vision.
-With one swift motion, my attacker fell, blood blooming across the ice.
+Just when I thought I was finished, a blur of red slashed into my vision.

 The warrior who saved me—red-capped and sharp-eyed—spared me a brief glance before vanishing back into the chaos.